atrocore/docs-old/_standards.md

 - Do not use single quotes, can be used only as apostrophe.
 - Use double quotes to indicate words used ironically, with reservations, or in some unusual way, eg "right" choice.
 - Use double quotes to set off words used as words, terms etc, eg the term "Entity" defines...
+- Use "–", not "-", if dash is needed, eg "Field Name – description of the field name".

 ## General recommendations